Bhagwant Mann: Employment

 On 19 March 2022, during the first Cabinet meeting, Mann announced his decision to fill 25,000 job openings in various departments of Punjab government.
 10,000 of those vacancies were in the Punjab Police.

 On 22 March, he announced his decision to make the 35,000 employees in the state working on a temporary, contractual basis permanent government employees.
 He will bring a bill to the assembly to this effect.
 Announcing his decision he said, "I don't want these teachers protesting on the roads, I had promised to regularize their services if we are voted to power and I am fulfilling my promise."

-On 5 September, Teachers' Day in 2022, he announced that payment of teachers from government institutions in Punjab will be according to UGC’s Seventh Pay Commission from 1 October 2022.
+On 5 September, Teachers' Day in 2022, he announced that payment of teachers from government institutions in Punjab will be according to UGC's Seventh Pay Commission from 1 October 2022.

 Education

-On 30 March 2022, Mann ordered that private schools cannot hike their school fees in the year 2022.
-He also ordered that no school can force the parents to make school-related purchases from exclusive stores.
-This was done to protect the consumers from imposed monopoly.
-On 5 September 2022, he announced bus services for girl students in Punjab government schools.
+On 30 March 2022, Mann ordered that private schools could not hike their school fees in the year 2022.
+He also ordered that no school could force the parents to make school-related purchases from exclusive stores.
+This was done to protect consumers from an imposed monopoly.
+On 10 September 2022, he announced bus services for girl students in Punjab government schools.